dizact/Front-end-Developer-Interview-Questions/README.md

 * What is a closure, and how/why would you use one?
 	* Your favorite pattern used to create them? argyle (Only applicable to IIFEs)
 * What's a typical use case for anonymous functions?
+	* when
 * Explain the "JavaScript module pattern" and when you'd use it.
 	* Bonus points for mentioning clean namespacing.
 	* What if your modules are namespace-less?
 * how do you organize your code? (module pattern, classical inheritance?)
 * What's the difference between host objects and native objects?
+	* native objects are like .math object... host are document window setTimeout, location history
 * Difference between:
 ```javascript
 function Person(){} var person = Person() var person = new Person()